1986 Hvalur sinkings: Operation

 Sea Shepherd activists Rod Coronado and David Howitt flew into Reykjavík in October 1986.
 Howitt has also been named as David Howard, Nick Taylor or Martin Braidley.
 The pair stayed at a youth hostel and began covertly investigating the local whaling industry and it has been reported that they posed as tourists and took jobs at a fish factory.
 On 8 November, they traveled 50 miles to the nation's only whale processing station in Hvalfjörður, where they broke in at 8:00 pm.
 Sledgehammers, wrenches, and other common tools were used to systematically destroy computers, power generators, machinery, and windows.
 The large refrigeration unit used to freeze the season's catch was destroyed beyond repair and documentation at the facility was doused with acid.
 The main factory and two smaller buildings were left inoperable.

-Coronado and Howitt then returned to Reykjavik during the early hours of 9 November where three of the country's four whaling vessels were moored.
+Coronado and Howitt then returned to Reykjavik during the early hours of 9 November where three of the country's four whalers were moored.
+They had no problem in boarding the boats from the dock, since the vessels were unguarded.
 The saltwater cooling valves in the engine room were opened at around 5:00 am, causing the ships to flood and sink within half an hour.
 The third whaler, Hvalur 8, was not attacked since a watchman was aboard while the fourth, Hvalur 9, was in drydock.
 The police did not arrive at the harbor until 7:00 am, and the attackers were able to flee the country via a 7:45 am flight to Luxembourg.
 They were subjects of a routine traffic stop en route to the airport but the police did not suspect them of any wrongdoing and let them continue on their way.
 In November the two 430-ton whaling vessels were raised from the harbor floor by a salvaging company.
 According to the whaling company, the attack caused $2 million worth of damage.